cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Cool coil type choice:

-<%= csv_table(<<END, :row_header => false)
+{{
-ELECTRIC, Testing artifice: removes heat at 100% efficiency up to rated capacity at any flow and temperature; removes no humidity.
+  csv_table("ELECTRIC, Testing artifice: removes heat at 100% efficiency up to rated capacity at any flow and temperature; removes no humidity.
 Use in research runs to isolate effects of coil models from other parts of the CSE program.
 CHW, CHilled Water coil&comma; using a cold water from a COOLPLANT.
 DX, Direct Expansion coil&comma; with dedicated compressor and condenser modeled integrally.
-NONE, AIRHANDLER has no cooling coil and no cooling capability.
+NONE, AIRHANDLER has no cooling coil and no cooling capability.")
-END
-%>
+}}

 {{
   member_table({